7liwa

-Ihab Ikbal (Arabic: إيهاب إقبال; born 19 January 1996), better known by his stage name 7liwa (Arabic: حليوة), is a Moroccan rapper and songwriter from Casablanca.
-Widely regarded as one of the most influential artists in Moroccan rap history, he is credited with pioneering the popularization of trap and rage music in the region.
-His distinctive fast-flowing style, use of auto-tune, and provocative lyrics have inspired a generation of artists.

-7liwa's influence on Moroccan hip-hop is profound, as his music has inspired many and paved the way for emerging rap stars such as Inkonnu, ElGrandeToto, and Ily.
-Some refer to him as "the Lil Wayne of Morocco," 7liwa draws a parallel to Lil Wayne's role in launching the careers of global icons like Drake, Tyga, and Nicki Minaj.
+Ihab Ikbal (Arabic: إيهاب إقبال; born January 19, 1996), better known by his stage name 7liwa (Arabic: حليوة), is a Moroccan rapper and songwriter from Casablanca.
+Often considered one of the most influential artists in Moroccan rap, he is credited with pioneering the popularization of trap and rage music in the region.
+His distinctive fast-flowing style, use of auto-tune, and provocative lyrics have inspired many artists in the scene and paved the way for emerging rap stars such as Inkonnu, ElGrandeToto, and Ily.
+Some refer to him as "the Lil Wayne of Morocco".
+7liwa draws a parallel to Lil Wayne's role in launching the careers of rap stars such as Drake, Tyga, and Nicki Minaj.

-Biography
+Early life

-7liwa was born in 1996 in Casablanca, Morocco.
+Ihab Ikbal was born in 1996 in Casablanca, Morocco.

 Career

 7liwa began his musical career around 2011-2012, initially releasing his music on YouTube.
-His early tracks, such as "Da7k T9ada" (2013) and the ten-minute chorus-less song "Batal L3alam" (2013), were pivotal in building his reputation for sharp lyricism and establishing his early fame.
-In 2014, 7liwa collaborated with French rapper Soolking on the track "Bilal" to great success.
-He gained significant mainstream recognition in 2016 with the music video for "NIK DT", which amassed millions of views, followed by other popular tracks like "Adidas" and "Haribo".
+His early tracks, such as "Da7k T9ada" and the ten-minute chorus-less song "Batal L3alam", were pivotal in building his reputation for sharp lyricism and establishing his early fame.
+In 2014, 7liwa collaborated with French rapper Soolking on the track "Bilal".
+He gained mainstream recognition in 2016 with the music video for "NIK DT", which amassed millions of views, followed by other popular tracks such as "Adidas" and "Haribo".
 That same year, he performed a concert at Oukacha Prison, the largest penitentiary in Casablanca.

-The year 2017 marked a period of intense activity with the release of three music videos in three months, including "Mimi", which garnered over 22 million views on YouTube.
-A major milestone in his career was signing with Sony Music Entertainment Middle East in 2019.
+The year 2017 marked a period of prolific activity with the release of three music videos in three months, including "Mimi", which garnered over 22 million views on YouTube.
+A milestone in his career was signing with Sony Music Entertainment Middle East in 2019.
 In 2022, he signed a worldwide publishing deal with PopArabia and Reservoir Media, covering his existing catalog and future works.

 In 2025, 7liwa announced that he is working on his "retirement album".